 I think the difficulties generate a paradoxical juxtaposition.

 The good part of the paradox is that Pittsburgh drivers are often unexpectedly courteous.
 They’ll let you cut in, they’ll let you do left turns, they’ll give you a chance because they know that if they don’t, you’ll literally never get a chance to do what you need to do.
-The courtesy is essential and you absolutely should reciprocate.
+The courtesy is essential—Pittsburgh driving would in many cases be impossible without it—and you absolutely should reciprocate.

 The Pittsburgh Left

 One aspect of this courtesy is something called the “Pittsburgh Left.”
 If you’re waiting to do a left turn and the light turns green, drivers proceeding in the opposite direction may allow you to do it before proceeding.
 For us out-of-towners, this is a really weird thing and not everybody does it.
 I’m still figuring it out.

 One thing to watch out for with the Pittsburgh Left is that some drivers just assume you’re going to let them do it and barge right on through.
 Coming off Crosstown Boulevard (the connector with the Liberty Bridge) at the intersection of Forbes, Sixth Avenue, you’ll typically see three or four vehicles proceed right on through from the opposing direction, doing their left turns after they’ve gotten a red arrow and you’ve gotten a green—this at an intersection with restricted visibility due to pillars supporting an elevated roadway.
 Enter intersections gingerly—you really don’t know what the fuck anybody else is going to do.